 “I want to talk about two people who I know truly love each other — A couple who are willing to make all the sacrifices necessary in a long-term relationship … who I know are going to become closer and closer as the years go by … while continuing to explore the complexities and wonders of Mortal Combat, Warcraft 3, and Final Fantasy VII.
 Yeah, buddy, we’ve had a great run.
 But seriously, folks.”

 Or your misdirection can make you think they’re talking about the groom when you’re actually boasting about yourself.
+Here’s an example of that type of opening line.

-“It’s my honor to speak here as Best Man today.
+“Here tonight, it’s my honor to speak here as Best Man today.
 What can I say about someone who all his friends look up to … who always has encouraging words for everyone … is respected by all for his intelligence, wit, athletic ability, and unsurpassed good looks.
 Yep, it’s a no-brainer that I was selected today as your Best Man.”

 Best man speech examples: Who are you referring to?